ckeditor/ckeditor5/packages/ckeditor5-restricted-editing/tests/manual/restrictedediting-inputs.md

 ## Restricted editing - Restricted mode surrounded by forms

-1. The editor should behave exactely the same as editor in Restricted Mode.
+1. The editor should behave exactly the same as editor in Restricted Mode.
 2. The editor is surrounded by forms to test keyboard navigation events using "Tab" and "Tab+Shift".

 **Expected behaviour**: